Annapurna Base Camp trek is one of the best treks in the world that takes you on a walk through the Himalayan landscape of Nepal.

 Days in the Annapurna region are warm and pleasant.
 You can stay warm wearing a T-shirt and layer it up with a warm jacket.

 Nights have freezing temperatures that are lower to below zero.
 Therefore, you will need to wear a couple of warm clothes.

 Annapurna Base Camp trek is an easy to moderate trek that beginners can do as well.
-Therefore, there is a low chance of being a victim of altitude sickness.
+Therefore, there is a low chance of being a victim of altitude sickness (AMS).

-Ensure good health and stamina because you will be walking for about 6-7 hours a day.
+Ensure good health and stamina because you will walk for about 6-7 hours daily.

 For beginners, the Annapurna Base Camp trek doesn’t require prior experience but going on short hikes, walks, and jogging would help you have a blissful experience on this journey.

 What is AMS?

 AMS, also known as altitude sickness, can occur from an elevation of 2,500 meters above sea level.
 It is caused due to low amounts of oxygen present in higher elevations.

 Altitude sickness can occur to anyone, irrespective of age and fitness level.